Connect with us

 A Cop-Out

 Abu Ali smiled and punched Murid in the chest.
-The grapefruit-sized fist drove the breath out of Murid’s lungs, and he coughed.
+The grapefruit-sized fist drove the breath out of Murid’s lungs.
 Murid thought for a second the man was attacking him, then realized this was another gesture of physical affection.
 The guy was like some Arab Paul Bunyan who didn’t know his own strength.

 “Yes, of course,” Abu Ali said.
 “I apologize for prying.
 I’m showing care for my younger brother.”